 Some of the plans that you may find are:

-LEOPs replace the former Basic Emergency Operations Plans (BEOP) as the most basic town-based emergency plans.
-The LEOP is updated annually, adopted by the Selectboard, and put on file with Vermont Emergency Management.
+LEMPs replace the former Local Emergency Operations Plan as the most basic town-based emergency plans.
+The LEMP is updated annually, adopted by the Selectboard, and put on file with Vermont Emergency Management and the Regional Planning Commission.
 The LEOP provides the top 3 people that would be best to contact in an emergency to determine the status of the town and their contact information.
-LEOPs also contain a basic list of emergency actions to take, lists of any shelters and vulnerable populations in town, mitigation actions, ICS and emergency declaration forms, a listing of town and private emergency resources, as well as a basic map of the town.
+LEMPs also contains a basic list of emergency actions to take, lists of any shelters and vulnerable populations in town, mitigation actions, ICS and emergency declaration forms, a listing of town and private emergency resources, as well as a basic map of the town.
 A LEOP template is available for download below.
-Assistance with LEOPs is available from Kevin Geiger at the Two Rivers-Ottauquechee Regional Commission at firstname.lastname@example.org.
+Assistance with LEMPs is available from Tory Littlefield at the Two Rivers-Ottauquechee Regional Commission at firstname.lastname@example.org.
 Officials interested in a copy must contact the town.

 Hazard Mitigation Plans

 Hazard Mitigation Plans (HMPs) identify the likely hazards to a jurisdiction and propose actions to reduce anticipated damages.
 These plans have been done at town, regional and the state levels.
 Local HMPs can be found under each town at the Member Towns page.
 The Regional HMP is not online, but more information can be found on the TRORC web site.
 The Vermont HMP is not available online, but interested persons should contact Lauren Oates, State Hazard Mitigation Officer at email@example.com.

 Continuity of Operations Plans (COOPs) and Disaster Recovery Plans